Timeline of the COVID-19 pandemic in New York City: September 2022

 On September 7, 2022, following Governor Hochul's decision to end the statewide transit mask mandate due to Omicron-specific boosters and stabilizing infection rates, the MTA revised its guidelines to say that masks were "encouraged but optional" throughout the system.
 Mask mandates were left in place for all healthcare settings and adult care facilities in the city and throughout New York State.

 A report by Partnership for New York City surveyed more than 160 major Manhattan office employers in late August and early September 2022 and found that 49 percent of office workers are currently at the workplace on an average weekday, up from just 38 percent in April.
 The study also found that 9 percent of employees are in the office five days a week.

 October 2022

 Justice Ralph Porzio of Staten Island's supreme court ruled on October 24, 2022, that a group of municipal employees fired for noncompliance with the city's municipal worker vaccine mandate should be reinstated with back pay.
+The group of municipal workers were represented by attorney Chad J. LaVeglia.
 The city appealed his ruling the next day, on October 25, thus maintaining the municipal worker vaccine mandate.